Justintime50/dots/README.md

 dots_update
 ```

-**Dots Shell Initialization Message**
+### Dots Shell Initialization Message

-If you would like to disable the Dots message on shell start, simply set the `DOTS_DISABLE_INIT_MESSAGE` env var in your shell profile. **If you have recently disabled the init message, you may need to install/source your Dotfiles twice before the setting takes effect.**
+If you would like to disable the Dots message on shell start, simply set the `DOTS_DISABLE_INIT_MESSAGE` env var in your shell profile.

+**NOTE:** If you have recently disabled the init message, you will need to install and source your Dotfiles twice before this setting will take effect due to an order of operations with sourcing this variable.
+If you are re-enabling the init message by removing this env var, you may need to install and source your Dotfiles twice and start a new shell before it will reappear.

 ## Configuration